fiberwire/enome/README.md

 # enome
 ## [![Build Status](https://travis-ci.org/fiberwire/enome.svg?branch=master)](https://travis-ci.org/fiberwire/enome)
-## A Genome generation library
+## A Genome generation and evolution library

-## Note: This library is still in the early stages of active development, and should not be considered producion-ready by any means.
+## Note: This library is still in the early stages of development, and should not be considered producion-ready.

 ### This library is written in TypeScript, and I recommend using it with a TypeScript project.

 ### There are a few different ways you can use enome.
 1. `Natural Selection`
     -  Automatically evolves genomes based on their fitness.
 2. `Artificial Selection`